rafaelmachadorocha/Schedules-API/README.md

-## This is a back-end API implemented in Node.js
+## This is a back-end API implemented in Node.js to manage schedules

 As a user, I can: